Project Overview and Purpose

 The Environmental Impact Statement (EIS) is also being re-evaluated to determine if a supplemental EIS is required.
 Because it has been more than three years since the approval of the Final EIS, this re-evaluation will consider changes regarding the project, its surroundings, impacts and any new issues, circumstances or information that was not considered in the original document.
 The re-evaluation will also look at any changes in laws or regulations that apply to the project.

 If the re-evaluation process concludes that the information presented in the Final EIS is an accurate analysis of anticipated project impacts, the Record of Decision will be published signifying the completion of the environmental study process.

 Description of Preferred Alternative

-- Reducing the amount of four-lane widening along NC 12 from that with MCB4/C1 from approximately 4 miles to approximately 2.1 miles, plus left turn lanes at two additional locations over approximately 0.5 mile.
-The 2.1 miles of NC 12 widening would be concentrated at three locations: the bridge terminus, the commercial area surrounding Albacore Street, and Currituck Clubhouse Drive.
+- Reducing the amount of four-lane widening along N.C.
+12 from that with MCB4/C1 from approximately 4 miles to approximately 2.1 miles, plus left turn lanes at two additional locations over approximately 0.5 miles.
+The 2.1 miles of N.C.
+12 widening would be concentrated at three locations: the bridge terminus, the commercial area surrounding Albacore Street and Currituck Clubhouse Drive.

 Hurricane evacuation clearance time reduction features include:

 - On the mainland, reversing the center turn lane on U.S. 158 between the U.S. 158/Mid-Currituck Bridge interchange and N.C.
 168.